rygelouv/Android-LoadingButton/README.md

 # Android LoadingButton

-Android LoadingButton is library that let you create a button with a loading state
+Android LoadingButton is very small library that let you create a button with a loading state

+Use this library if you don't have enough space to show a progress loading in the screen or you dont want to bother with any of that.
+Android LoadingButton will take care of the loading state for you.
+And you know ? you can customize the look and feel of the button as you want (almost)

 When the button is clicked on, it is passed to a disabled state and a small circular progressbar shows up inside the button and you have the ability to change the button text during the loading process.